-There has been increased knowledge, acceptance and capacity building in ICT Applications like E-Government, E-business, E-learning, E-health, E-employment, E-environment, E-agriculture and E-science by the user and the provider

-CUBA:

-There has been increased knowledge, acceptance and capacity building in ICT Applications like E-Government, E-business, E-learning, E-health, E-employment, E-environment, E-agriculture and E-science by the user and the provider, but we need to continue reducing the digital divide and the development gap.
-International cooperation is essential for reducing this differences.
+There has been increased knowledge, acceptance and capacity building in ICT Applications like E-Government, E-business, E-learning, E-health, E-employment, E-environment, E-agriculture and E-science by the user and the provider.

-There is significant awareness of the need for greater collaboration among all stakeholders to address different aspects of enhancing confidence and security in the use of ICTs including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation, as well as literate use of the Internet and ICTs.
+There has been significant awareness of the need for greater collaboration among all stakeholders to address different aspects of enhancing confidence and security in the use of ICTs [including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation, as well as literate use of the Internet and ICTs.]

-CUBA:

-There is significant awareness of the need for greater collaboration among between governments and other stakeholders to address different aspects of enhancing confidence and security in the use of ICTs including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation, as well as literate use of the Internet and ICTs.

 There is increased awareness of the need to strengthen the respect for freedom of expression and the right to privacy and to protect personal data.

-CUBA:

-There is increased awareness of the need to strengthen the respect for freedom of expression and the right to privacy and to protect personal data, while recognizing that restrictions provided for in Article 19 of the Covenant on Civil and Political Rights are fully applicable as well as the principles and purposes of the Charter of the United Nations.

 ICT infrastructure development has been boosted by several enablers such as new technologies including mobile, innovative policies including Universal Service Funds, planning and background data, and international standards.

-CUBA:

-ICT infrastructure development has been boosted by several enablers such as new technologies including mobile, innovative policies including Universal Service Funds, planning and background data, and international standards.

 A new-generation of ICT policies and regulations were adopted in the majority of countries designed to advance the deployment of broadband, encourage innovation and enable digital inclusion of all.

-In the area of E-science the WSIS process has contributed to supporting research on emerging trends in e-Science which has provided a better understanding of emerging trends, its impact and future direction.
+In the area of E-science the WSIS process has contributed to supporting research on emerging trends in e-Science which has provided a better mutual understanding of emerging trends, its impact and future direction.

-There is a growing awareness of the importance of cultural diversity in all spheres of life, including the technology-related dimensions, and of the need for a more holistic and integrated approach to sustainable development.
+There is a growing awareness of the importance of cultural diversity in all spheres of life, including for the Information Society.

+20.1) A holistic and integrated approach to sustainable development is required, taking into account the important contribution of cultural diversity to environmental protection and social and economic development.

-There is an increasingly shared understanding that ethical principles for inclusive Information and Knowledge Society (ies) derive from the Universal Declaration of Human Rights and the ICCPRand comprise the right to freedom of expression, universal access to information, particularly that which is in the public domain, the right to education, the right to privacy and the right to participate in cultural life.
+There is an increasingly shared recognition that ethical principles for inclusive Information Society derive from the Universal Declaration of Human Rights and the ICCPR and that the same rights that people have offline must also be protected online and comprise the right to freedom of expression, universal access to information, particularly that which is in the public domain, the right to education, the right to privacy and the right to participate in cultural life.

-CUBA

-There is an increasingly shared understanding that ethical principles for inclusive Information and Knowledge Society (ies) derive from the Universal Declaration of Human Rights and comprise the right to freedom of expression, as reflected in Article 19 of the International Covenant on Civil and Political Rights, universal access to information, particularly that which is in the public domain, the right to education, the right to privacy and the right to participate in cultural life.

-21 bis.
-It is recognized that realization of right to development is an essential factor for developing countries.